BGnoinski/gnoinski.ca/ben/build_site/content/site_setup_pt1.md

 * Make
 * Time (No this is not a library or technology, simply time)

+Give the above docs linked in the requirements a read if you haven't already and you'll be better off.

 ## Let's roll

 First thing I needed to do was install docker.[Instructions here](https://docs.docker.com/install/linux/docker-ce/ubuntu/)